What is Github

 Static websites have basic HTML files which require less space making the hosting of these websites cheaper to that of dynamic websites.
 Organizations with static website save up on the costs and channel those resources to integrate Git or automated builds to incorporate the latest changes in the system.

 What to do when your website is finally up and running?
 Handling massive traffic on a dynamic website might be a cumbersome process as it requires complex code playing on the server.
-Basic static websites with HTML files can be easily scaled up by just increasing the bandwidth.
+Static websites which are only HTML files can be easily scaled up by just increasing the bandwidth.

 There was a time when online store websites would have to rely on dynamic websites for their organization and integrate those complex coding and deal with tedious scripting.